 Shark Reef Aquarium in Mandalay Bay

-The vast Mandalay Bay hotel stands next to the Las Vegas sign, so it is a good idea to visit it on your way back to the city center.
+The vast Mandalay Bay Hotel stands next to the Las Vegas sign, so it is a good idea to visit it on your way back to the city center.
 People are usually coming here to awesome gambling, lovely rooms, and epic clubs, but there is more to experience.

-The main attraction in this hotel is Shark Reef Aquarium – “See more than 2,000 animals, including sharks, giant rays, endangered green sea turtles, piranha, and a Komodo dragon.
-This unique exhibit gives you the chance to dive with a higher concentration of exotic sharks than you’d ever find in the wild.
+The main attraction in this hotel is Shark Reef Aquarium.
+You can see more than 2,000 animals, including sharks, giant rays, endangered green sea turtles, piranha, and a Komodo dragon.
+“This unique exhibit gives you the chance to dive with a higher concentration of exotic sharks than you’d ever find in the wild.
 Become an Aquarist for a day and feed our stingrays, shark, or turtle in our Animal Encounters program.
 Shark Reef Aquarium is introducing its newest exhibit – the world premiere of Polar Journey, An Interactive Adventure.
 Open for a limited time; this interactive experience gives guests a glimpse into the Earth’s polar regions and the animals that call them home.”

-Visit The Luxor Pyramid
+Las Vegas Itinerary – Visit The Luxor Pyramid

-Encounter Medieval Style of The Excalibur
+Encounter the Medieval Style of The Excalibur

 You can step in if you like medieval-style scenery (however, it was significantly reduced during one of the recent renovations) or would like to get a reasonable room rate (Excalibur is known for its competitive prices).
 And you can check if the rumor about the haunted 10th floor is true or not…

-Evening Show in MGM Grand Las Vegas
+Las Vegas Itinerary – Evening Show in MGM Grand Las Vegas

-We strongly recommend to book tickets to this shows and go to see it live.
-Even if you have seen it on tv, the live show (changing all over the time) is something spectacular.
+We strongly recommend booking tickets to David Copperfield at the MGM Grand Show and seeing it live.
+Even if you have seen it on tv, the live show (changing all over time) is something spectacular.
 You would not believe what your eyes will see.
 This man is a legend.
 The Society of American Magicians awarded him “Magician of the Century” and “King of Magic.”
 It was a magical experience for us.
 In our opinion is one of the best experiences of the Las Vegas 3 days itinerary.
 We loved it!

 But if you prefer to indulge your shopping fantasies, maybe your option is Fashion Show Mall – one of the largest enclosed malls in the world.
-They have 250 stores, including such famous brands like Calvin Klein, Guess, Abercrombie & Fitch, or Louis Vuitton, among many others.
-And believe us, if you start browsing items in those stores, it’s hard to stop, so book proper amount of time for this activity in your Las Vegas 3 days itinerary.
+They have 250 stores, including famous brands like Calvin Klein, Guess, Abercrombie & Fitch, and Louis Vuitton, among many others.
+And believe us, if you start browsing items in those stores, it’s hard to stop, so book the proper amount of time for this activity in your Las Vegas 3 days itinerary.